 The Foundations of Roman Military Training

-Roman military training did not spring up fully formed overnight.
-In the early Republic, the army was a citizen militia that drilled only when called to war.
-But with the Punic Wars and the expansion overseas, commanders like Scipio Africanus recognized that raw levies could not match professional Carthaginian or Hellenistic forces.
-By the second century BCE, the army had adopted a permanent training regimen described by the Greek historian Polybius.
-He noted that Roman soldiers trained almost daily when not campaigning, a stark contrast to many contemporary armies.
+Roman military training evolved from a citizen militia that drilled only when called to war into a permanent, systematic regimen that became the envy of the ancient world.
+After the Punic Wars, commanders like Scipio Africanus realized that raw levies could not compete with professional Carthaginian or Hellenistic forces.
+By the second century BCE, the historian Polybius described a Roman army that trained almost daily when not campaigning—a stark contrast to most contemporary armies.
+This commitment to constant practice created the professional legionary who could march, fight, and build fortifications with mechanical precision.

-Every legionary began with a physical and mental evaluation known as the probatio.
+Every legionary began with a physical and mental examination called the probatio.
 Recruits had to be at least 5’8” (Roman foot), physically sound, and of good character.
-Those accepted entered the tiro stage—basic training lasting four to six months.
-During this period, recruits were drilled in marching, weapon handling, and obedience.
-They learned to march in step at military pace (about 5 km/h) and quick pace (7 km/h), often carrying packs weighing 60–80 pounds.
-This conditioning, known as the miles training, turned civilians into soldiers capable of covering 35 km in five hours while fully loaded.
+Accepted candidates entered the tiro stage—basic training lasting four to six months.
+During this period, recruits learned to march in step at military pace (about 5 km/h) and quick pace (7 km/h), often carrying packs weighing 60–80 pounds.
+They practiced daily runs, weapon handling, and obedience.
+The campidoctor (field trainer) drilled them in the ambulatio (route march) until marching 35 km in five hours while fully loaded became routine.
+This conditioning turned civilians into soldiers who could endure the grueling campaigns of Caesar or Trajan.

 The Daily Training Regimen